Kevin Rabas

 Kevin Rabas is an American poet, professor and jazz musician.
 He is the author of two collections of poetry, the co-director of the Creative Writing Program at Emporia State University, co-edits a literary magazine, and was the winner of the Langston Hughes Award for Poetry.

 Education

 Rabas received a PhD in English from the University of Kansas in 2007; his dissertation is titled Against Gravity: Last Road Trip (poems) and Sidewalk Drum (a play): A Creative Dissertation.
-He received an MFA in creative writing from Goddard College in 2002, an MA in English from Kansas State University with an emphasis in creative writing in 1998, and a BA in English with an emphasis in creative writing and journalism from the University of Missouri at Kansas City in 1995.
+He received an MFA in creative writing from Goddard College in 2002, an MA in English from Kansas State University with an emphasis in creative writing in 1998, and a BA in English with an emphasis in creative writing and journalism from the University of Missouri–Kansas City in 1995.